shouryaverma/hugo_personalcv/content/projects/projects.md

 hideDate: true
 ---
 ### **Autoencoders with UMAP side loss**
-Investigating the performance of UMAP (Uniform Manifold Approximation and Projection for Dimension Reduction) for image reconstruction using autoencoder and contrastive-loss based methods
+Investigating the performance of UMAP (Uniform Manifold Approximation and Projection for Dimension Reduction) for image reconstruction using autoencoder and contrastive-loss based methods.
 [Code](https://github.com/shouryaverma/umap_hiwi)
 ___
 ### **Interpretable Machine Learning**